 Reliable monitoring: Medical Guardian’s monitoring centers are UL-listed and have received a five-diamond score from TMA (The Monitoring Association).
 Its systems come with an impressive pedigree, and it was apparent in each of my test calls that I was dealing with a team of professionals.

-Additional buttons: From additional help buttons to voice-activated and wall-mounted buttons, Medical Guardian offers a full range of accessories so you can tailor your system to your specific needs.
+Additional buttons: From additional help buttons to voice-activated medical alerts, Medical Guardian offers a full range of accessories so you can tailor your system to your specific needs.

 I wouldn’t recommend Medical Guardian if you want:

 Detailed caregiver tracking: Medical Guardian offers its app only on mobile systems.
-If you want an in-home system that can track your activity and notify your caregiver network of emergency calls, I’d recommend looking into a system from Aloe Care Health.
+If you want an in-home system that can track your activity and notify your caregiver network of emergency calls, I’d recommend reading my Aloe Care Health review.

 Medical Guardian Medical Alert System Frequently Asked Questions

 Yes.
-The Classic Guardian, Home Guardian, Family Guardian, and Mobile Guardian systems all offer an additional pendant and coverage for just $2.99 per month.
-This option is not available for the Active Guardian, Mini Guardian, and Freedom Guardian systems.
+The Classic Guardian, Home Guardian, and Mobile 2.0 systems all offer an additional pendant and coverage for just $2.99 per month.
+This option is not available for the Active Guardian, Mini Guardian, and Freedom 2.0 systems.

 No. All systems can operate without Wi-Fi.
 Instead, Medical Guardian’s emergency personnel are able to detect Wi-Fi hotspots around you to confirm your location in case of an emergency.